 Shepard, Glenn, Slayton, Grissom, Schirra, Cooper, Carpenter.
-Swap the names around, place them in any order you like — they’ll still be recognizable as belonging to the dauntless men NASA chose as the nation’s first astronauts: the Mercury Seven.
-Only two of them remain alive today (Glenn and Carpenter), but the names and achievements of all seven echo through the years.
+Swap them around, place them in any order you like — they’ll still be recognizable as the names of the dauntless men NASA chose as America’s first astronauts: the Mercury Seven.
+Only one of them, John Glenn, is still alive today, but the achievements of all seven echo resoundingly through the years.

-No other publication covered the early days of the Space Race with as much unfettered access to the astronauts and their families as LIFE, and in its September 14, 1959, issue the editors featured the “fly boys” selected for Project Mercury in a major cover story that, in effect, introduced the seven to the American public in a uniquely close-up and personal LIFE-like way.
+No other publication covered the early days of the Space Race with as much unfettered access to the astronauts and their families as LIFE, and in its Sept.
+14, 1959, issue the editors featured the “fly boys” selected for Project Mercury in a major cover story that, in effect, introduced the septet to the American public in a uniquely up-close and personal way.

 Some fine early morning before another summer has come, one man chosen from the calmly intent seven … will embark on the greatest adventure man has ever dared to take.
 Dressed in an all-covering suit to protect him from explosive changes in pressure, strapped into a form-fitting couch to cushion him against the crushing forces of acceleration, surrounded in his tiny chamber by all manner of instruments designed to bring him safely home, he will catapult upward at the head of a rocket for more than 100 miles and then plunge down into the Atlantic Ocean.
 If he survives, he will be come the heroic symbol of a historic triumph; he will be the first American, perhaps the first man, to be rocketed into the dark stillness of space.
 If he does not survive, one of his six remaining comrades will go next.